ossf/osv-schema/README.md

 -   Photon OS
 -   Pub
 -   PyPI
+-   Python
 -   R (CRAN and Bioconductor)
 -   Rocky Linux
 -   RubyGems

-These vulnerabilites are aggregated by https://osv.dev.
+These vulnerabilities are aggregated by https://osv.dev.

 Reference tooling (e.g. converters) can be found in the [tools/](tools) directory